I hope you enjoy reading this blog post.

 Now comes the heavy lifting.
-Get one of your team members mic’d up like Drift or Pipedrive do, use a software like Synthesia or hire a professional voice over artist to help you.
-Record them and put it through your video editor.
+Get one of your team members mic’d up like Drift or Pipedrive do use software like Synthesia, or hire a professional voice-over artist to help you.
+Record them and put them through your video editor.

 You can simply go for Loom or go for something we prefer like After Effects or Camtasia.